keyboardio/Kaleidoscope/doc/DRAFT_Intro_Docs.md

  * Press the "up arrow" key, and the cursor will move up a line in the document.

-In order to change what happens when you press a key on your keyboardio, you will need to edit the firmware configuration file to change the keycode it sends to your computer's operating system when you press a given key.
+In order to change what happens when you press a key on your Keyboardio, you will need to edit the firmware configuration file to change the keycode it sends to your computer's operating system when you press a given key.
 To say that a bit more succinctly, you will edit a keymap.
+By having this logic on your keyboard itself you can bring your customizations with you from one machine to another.

 _**NOTE:** There's an Appendix at the end of this document which lists all the available keycodes, and what they do._